Structure-Grounded Pretraining for Text-to-SQL: Experiments

-Results on the realistic evaluation sets are summarized in \cref{tab:spider_modified}.
-Firstly, we notice the absolute performance of the model drops significantly on all three datasets, demonstrate that inferring columns without explicit hint is a challenging task and there is much room for improvement.
-Secondly, comparing results in \cref{tab:spider} and \cref{tab:spider_modified}, using \ours\ brings larger improvement over BERT\textsubscript{LARGE} in the realistic evaluation sets.
+\textbf{More realistic evaluation sets.} Results on the realistic evaluation sets are summarized in \cref{tab:suhr_original}.
+Firstly, we notice the performance of all models drops significantly on Spider-Realistic, demonstrating that inferring columns without explicit hint is a challenging task and there is much room for improvement.
+Secondly, using \ours\ brings consistent improvement over BERT\textsubscript{LARGE} in all realistic evaluation sets.
+In the \newdata\ set, using \ours\ also outperforms GRAPPA\footnote{We use the checkpoint provided by the author, which achieves 73.8\% exact match accuracy on the Spider dev set.
+Here we only evaluate on \newdata\ with exact match accuracy because their model does not generate values and includes IMDB and Geo as extra training data. } by 2.9\%.
+Under the original \citet{suhr2020exploring} setting, combining RAT-SQL with \ours\ significantly outperforms \citet{suhr2020exploring} in all datasets, \hs{despite that we do not include WikiSQL as additional training data as they did}\nop{even we do not include WikiSQL as additional training data}.
+Thirdly, comparing results in \cref{tab:spider} with \cref{tab:suhr_original}, using \ours\ brings larger improvement over BERT\textsubscript{LARGE} in the more realistic evaluation sets.
 As shown in \cref{tab:data}, the original Spider dataset has a high column mention ratio, so the models can use exact match for column grounding without really understanding the utterance and database schema.
-The realistic evaluation sets simulate the real world scenario and contain much less such explicit hint, making the text-table alignment knowledge learned by \ours\ more valuable.
-Interestingly, we also notice that using value linking actually hurts the performance on IMDB.
-One possible explanation is that in IMDB value linking may provide many noisy links, e.g. a person's name can be linked to multiple columns including actor\_name, writer\_name, character\_name and even film\_title, this may confuse the model and leads to wrong prediction.
+The more realistic evaluation sets better simulate the real world scenario and contain much less such explicit clues, making the text-table alignment knowledge learned by \ours\ more valuable.
+For case studies on Spider-Realistic, please check \cref{sec:case}. \nop{Interestingly, we also notice that using value linking actually hurts the performance on IMDB.
+One possible explanation is that in IMDB value linking may provide many noisy links, e.g. a person's name can be linked to multiple columns including actor\_name, writer\_name, character\_name and even film\_title, this may confuse the model and leads to wrong prediction.}